devpedia/casing/README.md

 - first after separation is upper
 - separation char is underscore

+## `Wiki_case`
+- first letter is upper
+- first after separation is lower
+- separation char is underscore
+- Used in url parts of wikipedia pages.
+- Name or aliases unclear.

 ## `Pascal_Snake_Case`
 also known as `Title_Snake_Case`
 - first letters are upper